robot297/JAG_10_2019/Lab 10 Questions.md

-# Lab 9: More GUI programs:  Support Ticket Application
+# Lab 10: More GUI programs: Support Ticket Application

-This program adds a GUI to the command line Support Ticket application from a previous lab.
+This program adds a GUI and database to the command line Support Ticket application from a previous lab.

 This program is a prototype to manage IT support tickets for a company.
 Users will call or email a helpdesk to report computer problems.
 The technician will enter the information into this program, which will keep a record of all current problems.